wragle/bottle/README.md

 A command-line based program that stores messages to be accessed at a later date

 ## Installation
 Copy bottle.py into a directory which is part of your system PATH.
 The bottles will be stored in `$HOME/.local/share/bottle/bottles.json` by default.
-Changing the `BOTTLES_DIRECTORY` in bottle.py will change where they are stored and read from.
+Changing the `BOTTLES_DIRECTORY` variable in bottle.py will change where they are stored and read from.

 ## Usage
 Access the help menu